What is DAB radio?

 Despite being around for many years, the question, “What is DAB radio?” is still common today.

-After all, many of today’s consumers listen to songs and programs from their cars and home radios without really thinking about how that audio gets to them, or where it comes from.
+After all, many of today’s consumers listen to songs and programs from their cars and home radios without really thinking about how that audio gets to them or where it comes from.

-DAB radio or “digital” radio transformed the airwaves as we knew them.
+DAB radio, or “digital” radio, transformed the airwaves as we knew them.

 The technology is to FM and AM radio what CDs were to vinyl records.
-DAB radio provided good sound quality, reduced crackling and distortion, and made it more efficient for companies to transmit data to their listeners.
+DAB radio provided good audio quality, reduced crackling and distortion, and made it more efficient for companies to transmit data to their listeners.

 Here, we’re going to explore the history of DAB radio, and what this innovation meant to the transformation of radio as a genre of entertainment.

-Here’s your guide to DAB audio, past, present, and future.
+Here’s your guide to DAB audio: past, present, and future.

 What does DAB stand for?